netxms/netxms-doc/admin/agent-management.rst

 ============

 |product_name| agent is daemon or service that runs on a :term:`node<Node>` to provide additional
 monitoring options.
-This is optional for installation, but it's installation gives next advantages:
+This is optional for installation, but it's installation gives following advantages:

    * Centralized configuration - you can change configuration of agent from management console; if needed, you can even store agent configs on |product_name| server
    * More secure: communications between |product_name| server and agent can be encrypted, additional authentication on agent can be configured